-Then there’s all your social media properties: LinkedIn, Twitter, Facebook, Instagram, Pinterest, Snapchat, Periscope – and more to add, manage, and maintain as time goes on.
+Then there are all your social media properties: LinkedIn, Twitter, Facebook, Instagram, Pinterest, Snapchat, Periscope – and more to add, manage and maintain as time goes on.
 They all need to function as one big entity, coordinated with identical branding and continuity of messaging.
 They need content.
 Great content.
 All social and listing profiles fully expanded.
 Everything optimized.

 Not really measurable – not really management.
 What’s this?

 This is how big success happens, as opposed to the slow steady tick that will maintain a company’s existence and show a reasonable amount of increasing profits.
 Would YOUR brand rather explode with tremendous success?
 Then you have to position yourself for this to happen!